Contact WeiKian Chen, Chairperson, Department of Software Technology

 Thanks to the Upside-Down Curriculum, Champlain students are equipped to take on meaningful internships earlier in their college career than is typical.
 Our Computer Science & Innovation students are prized interns, and many secure paid internships at organizations such MyWebGrocer, IBM, Mitre and GE Healthcare.
 See where our students have interned.

-While at Champlain, many students in this majorfind excellent paying jobs at prestigious businesses in the Burlington area, including GE Healthcare and MyWebGrocer.
+While at Champlain, many students in this major find excellent paying jobs at prestigious businesses in the Burlington area, including GE Healthcare and MyWebGrocer.
 After graduation, they become sought-after professionals throughout the region, across the country and internationally.
+Students are also working with software development in diverse fields, such as defense and aerospace.
 Job placements for Computer Science & Innovation graduates are outstanding.
 100% of traditional Computer Science & Innovation graduates from the Class of 2014 are employed within a year of graduation, and 100% of them are in positions related to their career goals.
 Read more about our students' career success.